migonzalvar/dj-email-url/README.rst

 For more accurate information, check the individual files.

-You can check the compliance with [REUSE helper tool](https://github.com/fsfe/reuse-tool).
+You can check the compliance with `REUSE helper tool <https://github.com/fsfe/reuse-tool>`_.